guam68/destiny-explorer/README.md

 - Enter name/keyword (adv search) or id
     * Displays card info if individual card or lists card names/ids/set/color/point values(or cost)
     * Options to view card image and for characters, view available pairings
-    * Option to search for proxies for dice cards
+    * Option to search for dice card proxies